MBB Stock Photos 2018-04-05 (703 of 860).JPG

 • more!

 Many assume massage therapy is merely focused on the muscular system.
 But, long before massage therapy and bodywork affect your muscles, tendons, ligaments or fascia, they affect your nervous system.
 So let’s not set your nervous system on fire, eh?
 My goal in designing treatments is to soothe and settle your nervous system, allowing for the soft tissues of your body to melt into and accept the work…not to be on guard and fight against it.
-Comfort is foremost in my mind before, during and after each session.
-Looking to have session of super deep pressure?
+Comfort is foremost in my mind before, during, and after each session.
+Looking to have a session of super deep pressure?
 I am not your gal.
 It’s not the approach I choose for my work and there are folks in the area who are much better at it than me (like Michael Surabian LMT: https://everybodymt.com and Revived Athlete Recovery: https://revivedathleterecovery.com).

 Ways to feel better…